-Mr. Silberstein is the CEO of Sheltered Harbor LLC, which was formed by the financial institutions to advance the cyber security resiliency of the industry.
+Mr. Silberstein is the President and CEO of The Financial Services Information Sharing and Analysis Center (FS-ISAC).
+Silberstein was formerly the CEO at Sheltered Harbor LLC, which was formed by the financial institutions to advance the cyber security resiliency of the industry.
 Previously, he was Chief Technology Officer of SunGard Data Systems, a diversified global supplier of financial technology solutions to the industry.
 Before SunGard, he was Chief Information Officer and head of operations for Chi-X Global, an operator of stock exchanges in Asia and North America.
 Previously, he was a managing director at Lehman Brothers, where he served as the global head of prime brokerage, and as chief information officer of the firm’s global equities division.

 Mr. Silberstein is an adjunct professor at Fordham University’s Gabelli School of Business and a member of the Leadership Council of Rensselaer Lally School of Management.
 He serves on the Board of Directors of the International Association for Quantitative Finance (IAQF).
 In addition, he is a Development Partner of Acumen, the social impact fund.

 He holds a B.S. in mathematics from Rensselaer Polytechnic Institute.